 Battery Specific Gravity Test

-As the temperature drops, the electrolyte contracts increasing the specific gravity.
+As the temperature drops, the electrolyte contracts, increasing the specific gravity.
 As the temperature increases, the electrolyte expands, deviating from its optimal ratio and affecting the specific gravity reading.

 A battery's specific gravity is a great way of measuring a battery's state of charge.
 This is because, during discharge, the specific gravity decreases linearly with ampere-hours discharged.
 The specific gravity also increases as the battery is recharged.

-A hydrometer is used to measure the specific gravity of the electrolyte solution in each cell.
+A hydrometer measures the specific gravity of the electrolyte solution in each cell.
 It's a tool used to measure the density or weight of a liquid compared to the density of an equal amount of water.
 A lead-acid battery cell is fully charged with a specific gravity of 1.265 at 80° F. For temperature adjustments, get a specific gravity reading and adjust to temperature by adding .004 for every 10° F above 80° F and subtracting .004 for every 10° F below 80° F.